 The following changes should be made in Line 32, Page 655 in TGbe Draft D3.0:

-An EHT STA shall set the EHT Link Adaptation Support subfield, in the EHT Capabilities Information field in the EHT Capabilities element it transmits to, the value of dot11EHTMCSFeedbackOptionImplemented.
-A STA that supports EHT link adaptation using the ELA Control subfield shall set the EHT Link Adaptation Support subfield in the EHT Capabilities Information field in the EHT Capabilities element to 2 or 3, depending on its own link adaptation feedback capability.
-A STA shall not send an MRQ to a STA that has not set the EHT Link Adaptation Support subfield to 3 in the EHT Capabilities Information field in the EHT Capabilities element.
-A STA shall not send an unsolicited MFB in any frame that contains an ELA Control subfield to a STA that has not set the EHT Link Adaptation Support subfield to either 2 or 3 in the EHT Capabilities Information field in the EHT Capabilities element
+An EHT STA shall set the EHT Link Adaptation Support subfield, in the EHT MAC Capabilities Information field in the EHT Capabilities element it transmits to, the value of dot11EHTMCSFeedbackOptionImplemented.
+A STA that supports EHT link adaptation using the ELA Control subfield shall set the EHT Link Adaptation Support subfield in the EHT MAC Capabilities Information field in the EHT Capabilities element to 2 or 3, depending on its own link adaptation feedback capability.
+A STA shall not send an MRQ to a STA that has not set the EHT Link Adaptation Support subfield to 3 in the EHT MAC Capabilities Information field in the EHT Capabilities element.
+A STA shall not send an unsolicited MFB in any frame that contains an ELA Control subfield to a STA that has not set the EHT Link Adaptation Support subfield to either 2 or 3 in the EHT MAC Capabilities Information field in the EHT Capabilities element

 CID 15588